Unit03/tutorial/en/django_urls/README.md

 Now imagine you have a website with the address like that: `http://www.mysite.com/post/12345/`, where `12345` is the number of your post.

 Writing separate views for all the post numbers would be really annoying.
-With regular expression we can create a pattern that will match the url and extract the number for us: `^post/(\d+)/$`.
+With regular expression we can create a pattern that will match the URL and extract the number for us: `^post/(\d+)/$`.
 Let's break it down piece by piece to see what we are doing here:

 * **^post/** is telling Django to take anything that has `post/` at the beginning of the url (right after `^`)
 * **(\d+)** means that there will be a number (one or more digits) and that we want the number captured and extracted
 * **/** tells django that another `/` character should follow
 * **$** then indicates the end of the URL meaning that only strings ending with the `/` will match this pattern

+> You surely noticed a little `r` before the `'^admin/'` string - that tells Python this is the "raw string".
+They work very similarily to normal strings you have already used, but in them, when Python will see a thing called "escape sequence", e.g. new line - `\n` or tab - `\t` - it won't actually interpret it as such, but will treat it as literal slash and `n` or slash and `t` characters.
+It's useful in a number of places including regular expressions, where we use slashes a lot and in normal strings we would need to "escape" them - prepend with yet another slash! - as well.
+It would lead to quite a bit of slashes.
+But fortunately, we can just add this `r` at the beginning. :)

 ## Your first Django url!